You are here

 SOPs must acknowledge the principles that:

-- Research approved by an IRB is subject to disapproval by the VPR and, as applicable, other institutional officials;
+- Research approved by an IRB is subject to disapproval by the IO and, as applicable, other institutional officials;

-- No institutional official, including the VPR and the University President, is empowered to overrule an IRB’s disapproval.
+- No institutional official, including the IO and the University President, is empowered to overrule an IRB’s disapproval.

 SOPs must describe the process used to submit applications and reports to the IRB and the Principal Investigator’s (PI) role and responsibilities for submission of IRB applications, including the following: